fullstaq-ruby/infra/docs/way-of-working.md

 ## Development process

- * Never push to master directly, except for documentation updates.
+ * Never push to the `main` branch directly, except for documentation updates.

  * Propose all changes to the infrastructure through pull requests.